futuredapp/Engineering-Handbook/docs/teams/delivery/00_methodology.md

 - **Nightly Builds**: Automated builds run daily (typically at night) and are automatically distributed to internal QA
 - **Client Builds**: Distributed manually after QA approval, typically aligned with sprint cycles or client milestones
-- **Hotfix Builds**: Expedited process for critical fixes, may skip nightly cycle with proper testing
+- **Hotfix or Expedited Builds**: Expedited process for critical fixes or quick feedback loop, may skip nightly cycle with proper testing

 ## Related Processes